-Cell phones and laptops are not permitted in class.
+Cell phones, laptops, and iPads are not permitted in class.

-COURSE MATERIALS To keep costs down, there is no required textbook; instead we'll rely on a course reader, which incorporates a few chapters from some seminal books, cases, articles, and a packet of handouts.1 further supplement the course readings which, depending on your career interests and goals, you may want to read at some point.
+COURSE MATERIALS To keep costs down, there is no required textbook; instead we'll rely on a course reader, which incorporates a few chapters from some seminal books, cases, articles, and a packet of handouts.

-SUPPLEMENTAL READING A number of sources of additional information are available to
+SUPPLEMENTAL READING A number of sources of additional information are available to further supplement the course readings which, depending on your career interests and goals, you may want to read at some point.